 The original dwelling on the property (the farmhouse), built by Thomas Burt in 1820, was part of a 143 acre fruit farm.
 The larger, statelier part of the home (the Inn), was built in the late 1880’s.
 The original owner, Henry F. Penfield, Esquire, practiced law out of a brick office building that existed to the front of the property, where the larger part of the home (the Inn) sits today.

-In the 1850’s, James C. Smith, Esquire, purchased the property from Mr. Penfield.
+In the 1850’s, James C. Smith, Esquire, purchased the farmhouse from Mr. Penfield.
 James Smith later became a justice of the Supreme Court and occupied his seat for 34 years.
 Upon his demise, around the turn of the century, Maynard N. Clement, a prominent attorney, acquired the property.

-Sometime in the 1970’s, the home housed a real estate office before becoming a private residence again.
-In March, 2004 Guy and Jaynee Straw purchased the property to restore to its original grandeur as a Bed & Breakfast, currently known as 1840 Inn on the Main.
+Sometime in the 1970’s, the home housed a real estate office, before becoming a private residence again.
+In March, 2004, Guy and Jaynee Straw purchased the property to restore to its original grandeur as a Bed & Breakfast, currently known as 1840 Inn on the Main.